 With code management, install and manage your modules only with a Puppetfile.

-Puppet manifests are kept in modules, collections of
+Almost all Puppet manifests are kept in modules, collections

-Puppet code and data with a specific directory structure.
-By default,
+of Puppet code and data with a specific directory structure.

 The Puppetfile does NOT include Forge module dependency resolution.
 You must make sure that you have every module needed for all of your specified modules to run.
 In addition, Forge module symlinks are unsupported; when you install modules with r10k or Code Manager, symlinks are not installed.

 If you develop your own

 modules, maintain them in version control and include them in your Puppetfile as you would declare any module from a

 repository.
 If you have content in your control repo's module directory that is not listed in your Puppetfile, code management purges it.
 (The control repo